 Another fascinating insight came from Figure 16 in the paper showing a total cross-section of S. carbonaria.
 Gastropods are typically interesting in this view, showing matrix-filled shell voids.
 Batten discusses the nacreous inner walls and irregular shell thickness at different places.
 I considered cutting one of my specimens to get this view (I did cut one later), but the photo from the article presents a great view.
 I illustrated Batten’s figure below.

 Reviewing The Morphometric Differences in Local Shansiella carbonaria Specimens.

 The recovery of over twenty-five different specimens has yielded a variety of shell sizes.
 Specimens recovered from the Pine Creek locality have produced detailed shell views.
-Shansiella found locally in the Brush Creek limestone are much more difficult to recover and observe.
+Shansiella found locally in the Brush Creek limestone are more challenging to recover and observe.
 As part of this research, I have prepared plates.
-The first plate is a broad overview of specimen size—plates 2, 3, and 4 show three views of eighteen different specimens.
+The first plate is a broad overview of specimen size—plates 2, 3, and 4 show three views of eighteen specimens.
 Plate 5 shows a rather extreme compression comparison.

 Plate 1 – Views of Eleven Specimens of S. carbonaria

 This plate showcases a broad range of shell sizes found in the Pine Creek and Brush Creek horizons in central and southwestern Armstrong County, Pennslyvania.